irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Crit Muscle https://pd2builder.netlify.app/?s=xkgF0100dg0-6gF00105g0001f0&p=1&a=0&t=4&d=5
 Stay below 25 total detection.
 A run and gun version of muscle.
 Focusing armor skills with muscle in general is not a great idea, since most of your survivability comes from your health, which should be imrpoved first.
 Weapons to use:
 Prefered combo: Vulcan Minigun and Bronco revolver with <25 total detection.
 Alterantively, you can rely on any other fast firing primary weapon with low damage class.
-Secondary Bronco is recomended due to it's ability to gain high concealment, but any reliable secondary that can deal with targets beyond 10 meters will do as well.
+Secondary Bronco is recommended due to it's ability to gain high concealment, but any reliable secondary that can deal with targets beyond 10 meters will do as well.

 -----